itruffat/JestingLang/README.md

 returns a Tree without exploring any volatile Node.

-## Multiline Script Parser/Lexer
+## JestingScript

-A small variation has been made for the parser/lexer so that an additional syntax instructions are understood.
-This represents common things done in spreedsheet APPs, such as giving a cell a value, giving a cell a formula, changing 'current sheet/page/cells', printing a value, making a comment and making "time progress".
+A small variation has been made for the parser/lexer so that more than one line can be provided and additional syntax instructions are understood.
+This means the language is no longer functional (since it now has side effects), but it becomes more usable as it represents common things done in other spreadsheet APPs, such as giving a cell a value, giving a cell a formula, changing 'current sheet/page/cells', printing a value, making a comment and making "time progress".